 Is Tissue Paper Recyclable?

-Recycling tissue paper largely depends on two factors: cleanliness and fiber length.
-After the tissue paper is used it is contaminated with food, grease, or bodily fluids.
+Recycling tissue paper largely depends on two factors: cleanliness and the length of fiber used in its production.
+After use, it often gets contaminated with food, grease, or bodily fluids, as we mainly use it for cleaning purposes.
 Additionally, tissue paper is made from short fibers that are too weak to be processed again in paper mills.

 Most recycling programs exclude tissue paper because of these challenges.
-Contamination from use and the inherent weakness of the fibers make it difficult to process.
-Even unused tissue paper is rejected due to its low-grade fibers, which do not meet the quality standards required for recycling.
+Contamination from use and the inherent weakness of the fibers makes it difficult to process again.
+Even unused tissue paper is rejected due to its low-grade fibers because it does not meet the quality standards required for recycling.

 Types of Tissue Paper and Their Recyclability